 A French military engineer who bridged the fading age of chivalric orders and the rise of Napoleon's modern army.

-Antoine Étienne de Tousard's life unfolded at a violent hinge of history.
-Born into the French nobility, he trained as a military engineer, a skill that would see him navigate the chaos of revolution and empire.
-His career holds a unique footnote: he served as the final military engineer for the Order of Saint John, the ancient knighthood also known as the Knights of Malta, symbolically closing a medieval chapter.
-As the French Revolutionary Wars erupted, he offered his expertise to the new republic and later to Napoleon Bonaparte's expanding forces.
-His work involved the pragmatic science of war—fortifying positions, planning sieges, and ensuring armies could move and survive.
-While not a household name among Napoleon's marshals, Tousard represented the essential technical backbone of the era's armies, a professional who adapted his aristocratic training to serve the seismic shifts of his time.
+Antoine Étienne de Tousard served as the final military engineer for the Order of Saint John, the Knights of Malta, closing a medieval chapter.
+Born into French nobility in 1752, he trained in military engineering and navigated revolution and empire.
+During the French Revolutionary Wars, he offered his expertise to the new republic and later to Napoleon Bonaparte's forces.
+His work involved fortifying positions, planning sieges, and ensuring army mobility.
+Though not among Napoleon's famous marshals, Tousard represented the essential technical backbone of the era's armies, adapting his aristocratic training to seismic political shifts.

 The biggest hits of 1752